Effective exchange rate indices

 The statistics can also be downloaded in a single CSV file.

-For queries on securities statistics, please write to statistics$bis.org (where "$" denotes "@").
+For queries on these statistics, please write to statistics$bis.org (where "$" denotes "@").